 A VIDEO VIEWING TOUR IS NOW AVAILABLE FOR THIS HOUSE.
 Please ask us for a link to the download.

 Forge End is a small close right at the peaceful centre of the village within easy walking distance of the school, pubs and shops and less than a mile from Great Shelford’s main line railway station.

 The house was individually built and stands in the middle of its plot with the main garden to one side and the garage and driveway to the other.

-On the ground floor there is a dual-aspect sitting / dining room with a fireplace and doors opening on to the garden, a long kitchen / breakfast room, hall, side lobby leading to the garage and bathroom.
-On the first floor are three bedrooms with a cloakroom en-suite to the largest room and the provision to fit a shower with a little reorganisation.
+On the ground floor there is a dual-aspect sitting / dining room with a fireplace and doors opening on to the garden, a long kitchen / breakfast room, hall, side lobby leading to the garage and shower room.
+On the first floor are three bedrooms with a cloakroom en-suite to the largest room.

 Stapleford is a thriving village about 2 miles south of the City and is especially desirable to those looking for easy access into Cambridge from a traditional and attractive village.